fontgeneratrhub/ugiukbuihyiyiu/README.md

 - Login/Register Screen: Allows users to sign in or register with their email and password or social media accounts.
 - User Profile Screen: Displays user information and allows them to edit their profiles, change their passwords, or delete their accounts.
 - Navbar and Footer Component: Navigation components that appear on all screens and allow users to access help or log out of their accounts.
+- Technician Screen: Displays a list of Karigers and allows users to filter them by Categories.
+- Technician Details Screen: Displays detailed information about a Kariger, including their location, reviews, and the services they provide.
+- User Dashboard Screen: Displays a list of the user's orders and allows them to create, edit, or delete orders.
+- Technician Dashboard Screen: Displays a list of the Kariger's orders and allows them to accept or reject orders.
+- Admin Dashboard Screen: Displays a list of all users and allows the admin to create, edit, or delete users.

 ## Tech Stack